LiveHelperChat/doc/docs/bot/integrate-any-ai-without-coding.md

 ## Bot message send

 It's a standard message we received from bot.
 Additionally we set additional chat variable based on response.
 Which we later reuse in Rest API call itself.
-IT's required for AI to know about what present conversation is going on.
+It's required for AI to know about what present conversation is going on.

 ![](/img/bot/ai/bot-message-send.png)